a conversation with Bram De Looze | Brussels Jazz Festival 2025

 The jazz trio with Eric McPhersen and Felix Henkelhausen is your first self-composed trio.
 Why did you choose them?

 With Eric McPhersen, you can tell he's played with a lot of the big names in jazz, but at the same time he's very open-minded and knows how to improvise.
-Joey Baron, whom I'm inviting for another trio, has the same qualities.
+Joey Baron, whom I'm inviting for the quartet, has the same qualities.
 Playing with them is almost addictive.
 It's great to see how they improvise musically and come up with ideas on the spur of the moment.
 Their ears and imaginations are extremely well trained, in a very special way.
 They don't limit themselves in any way.
 It's an incredible experience.

 Felix Henkelhausen is open and innovative, like Eric McPhersen.
 I knew straight away that it would be a good combination.
 At the same time, he has a huge musical background and is deeply rooted in tradition.
 And he hears everything.
 When you suggest something to him musically, he immediately knows what to do.